dan1elhughes/vickyhughes.co.uk/content/portfolio/machine-learning-text-illustration/index.md

   - machine-reading-text-illustration.JPG
 ---

-An editorial concept about teaching computers to understand - and summarise - text.
+An editorial concept illustration about teaching computers to understand - and summarise - complex documents and policies.